morganney/jsx-loader-demo/README.md

 `lit_parent_element.ts` renders its own DOM with Lit, embeds a DOM-only badge from `dom_badge.ts` (built with the DOM `jsx` helper), and uses `` reactJsx`…` `` to produce the React element hierarchy that gets mounted with `ReactDOM.createRoot`.
 The components in `src/components/` show both React code and plain DOM utilities living alongside Lit.

+### Why the TypeScript configs are split

+This demo intentionally mixes three “JSX” flavors—traditional React components, DOM-mode tagged templates via `jsx`, and React-mode tagged templates via `reactJsx`.
+Each flavor needs different `jsxImportSource` values so TypeScript uses the right intrinsic element typings.
+To keep squiggles accurate without forcing React files to adopt the DOM runtime (or vice versa), the repo ships a shared `tsconfig.base.json` plus two entry points:

+- `tsconfig.react.json` – standard React JSX config (default `tsc` run and CI check)
+- `tsconfig.dom.json` – overrides `jsxImportSource` to `@knighted/jsx` and only includes the DOM-tagged template files

+If your own project sticks with a single runtime—only React, or only the DOM helper—you can delete the extra config and rely on one `tsconfig.json` with the matching `jsxImportSource`.
+The split here is strictly to support the hybrid Lit + React + DOM example.

 ## Approaches: `@lit/react` vs `@knighted/jsx/loader`

 You can use the loader from [`@knighted/jsx`](https://www.npmjs.com/package/@knighted/jsx) as an alternative to [`@lit/react`](https://www.npmjs.com/package/@lit/react).